 These subjects are designed to build confidence in the use of a wide variety of teaching techniques and procedures.
 A range of resource materials developed in recent curriculum projects in secondary science both in Australia and overseas are introduced.
-An attempt is made to investigate the practical implications for science teaching of topics dealt with in Education A eg contributions of the learning theorists, curriculum theories, student evaluation and class control.
+An attempt is made to investigate the practical implications for science teaching of topics dealt within 58.010 and 58.011 (core): g contributions of the learning theorists, curriculum theories, student evaluation and class control.

 Owing to the increasing emphasis on integrated science courses in NSW high schools, an attempt is made to offer a diverse range of electives covering aspects of the teaching of the traditional disciplines, physics, chemistry, biology and geology, as well as electives on various themes common to all science teaching, such as quantitive thinking, the philosophy of science, evaluation of science learning and social aspects of Science.